yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

   - Too strict (`QueryText`) can fragment results (same logical query becomes multiple groups).
   - Too loose can mix unrelated queries if normalization collapses differences.

+> [!CAUTION]
+> Grouping choice can materially change the story.
+If results look inconsistent or too noisy, re-run with an alternative `@GroupBy` setting to validate whether you are seeing true regressions or grouping artifacts.

 ### Statement-Type Filtering

 - `@StatementType`